 Go-to telescopes are not reliable or accurate.

 Hardly.
 Any electronic device, from PCs to TVs, can have problems, but today’s computer-scopes are amazingly reliable.
 I have (knock on wood) never had a single serious problem with my NS 11 or CG5 that wasn’t pilot error.

 Modern rigs, even inexpensive ones, are also crazy accurate.
 My humble and inexpensive CG5, for example, will put anything I request from horizon to horizon somewhere in a .5-degree eyepiece field.
 Yes, you have to align the telescope properly, but that is not hard with a little practice.

 You need a degree in computer science to run a go-to scope.

 So who is an astronomer, then?
 In my not so humble opinion, anybody who looks at the sky and wonders is an astronomer.
-If you want professional validation for your go-to rig, remember, professional observatories have been using go-to forty years, and setting circles, mechanical or electrical, since at least the 19th century.
-The pros haven’t star-hopped for two hundred years.
+If you want professional validation for your go-to rig, remember, professional observatories have been using goto forty years, and setting circles, mechanical or electrical, since at least the 19th century.
+The pros haven’t star-hopped for a hundred years.

 We don’t want to get carried away with that, though.
 As I’ve mentioned a time or two, amateur radio, our sister hobby, presents a cautionary tale.
 For amateur radio operators, hams, the requirement that all hams know Morse code, “CW,” was their star-hopping.
 The more farsighted hams believed this antique form of communication was justly obsolete and was keeping new people from entering the ranks, but old timers insisted that everybody had to pay their dues to be a ham.
 With the result that amateur radio nearly died.
 The code stumbling-block is gone now, but, sadly, ham radio hasn’t yet recovered and may never recover.
 Don’t let that be us, y’all.